great-expectations/great_expectations/docs/docusaurus/docs/cloud/install_gx_cloud_agent.md

 ## Troubleshoot

-Use the following information to help resolve common issues with the GX Cloud agent installation.
+Use the following information to help resolve issues with the GX Cloud agent installation.

 **great_expectations.agent.agent.GXAgentError: Missing or badly formed environment variable**